ceri-num/uv-larm/tutorials/3-range-sensor.md

 ## Infinit Safe Move

 Create a new node `reactive_move` that will command the robot velocities in a way that the robot will avoid the obstacles.
-Develop your solution based on the simulation (the control topic on the simulation is: `cmd_vel_mux/imput/safety_controller`).
+Develop your solution based on the simulation (the tbot multiplexer sends command both on robot and simulation topic.
+So use `tbot_pytool multiplexer` and use `multi/cmd_navi` to publish in).

 1. Determine a rectangle in front of the robot and get the point cloup obstacles in this rectangle.
 2. If an obstacle is present in the right part of the rectangle, turn left.